 Constructive Confrontation Initiative Spring 2018 Posts to Date

-See Syllabus for planned, future posts (many of which are now accessible).
+See Syllabus for additional background posts and planned, future posts (many of which are now accessible).

 Other Blogs: MOOS Conflict Frontiers | BI in Context | Colleague Activities

 Leaders at three levels of society can contribute to peace, but the middle level is often the most effective.